SEEING THINGS

 2010—2025

-My visual relationship to the world has always depended on instruments of seeing; I was born with defective vision and without the aid of lenses, everything is a blur.
-Over the past fifteen years, I’ve tried to understand how 20th and 21st Century instruments of seeing—cameras, satellites, screens, and now algorithms—shape what we see and how we understand it.
+Since 2010, I’ve tried to understand how 20th and 21st Century instruments of seeing—cameras, satellites, screens, and now algorithms—shape what we see and how we understand it.

 Together, they map a terrain where seeing and believing are no longer the same.
-Here, every image, whether captured by a satellite, a screen, or an algorithm, is both a record and a mirror: evidence of the world we inhabit and of the systems through which we choose to see it.
+Here, every image, whether captured by a satellite, a screen, or an algorithm, is both a record and a mirror: evidence of the world we inhabit and of the systems through which we choose to see.